Deep Learning for Face Anti-Spoofing: A Survey: Conclusion

 \begin{IEEEbiography}[{ }]{Yunxiao Qin} received the M.S. degree in control theory and control engineering from the School of Marine Science and Technology, Northwestern Polytechnical University, Xi’an, China, in 2015, and he received the Ph.D. degree in control science and engineering from the School of Automation, Northwestern Polytechnical University, Xi’an, China, in 2021.
 His current research interests include meta-learning, face anti-spoofing, and deep reinforcement learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Xiaobai Li} received her B.Sc degree in Psychology from Peking University, M.Sc degree in Biophysics from the Chinese Academy of Science, and Ph.D. degree in Computer Science from University of Oulu.
+\begin{IEEEbiography}[{ }]{Xiaobai Li} received her B.Sc. degree in Psychology from Peking University, M.Sc. degree in Biophysics from the Chinese Academy of Science, and Ph.D. degree in Computer Science from University of Oulu.
 She is currently an assistant professor in the Center for Machine Vision and Signal Analysis of University of Oulu.
-Her research of interests include spontaneous vs. posed facial expression comparison, micro-expression and deceitful behaviors, and heart rate measurement from facial videos. \end{IEEEbiography}
+Her research of interests includes facial expression recognition, micro-expression analysis, remote physiological signal measurement from facial videos, and related applications in affective computing, healthcare and biometrics.
+She is an associate editor for IEEE TCSVT, Frontiers in Psychology, and Image and Vision Computing.
+Dr. Li was a co-chair of several international workshops in CVPR, ICCV, FG and ACM Multimedia. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Chenxu Zhao} received M.S.
 Degree from Beihang University, Beijing, China, in 2016, and was in the joint programme with National Laboratory of Pattern Recognition (NLPR) Laboratory of Institute of Automation, Chinese Academy of Sciences, from 2014 to 2016.
-From 2016 to 2017, he worked as research scientist in SenseTime, Beijing, China.
-He is currently a research scientist in MiningLamp Technology, Beijing, China.
-His major research areas include face anti-spoofing, face recognition and meta-learning. \end{IEEEbiography}
+He is currently served as a Co-Founder in SailYond Technology, Beijing, China.
+He served as a Research Director in MiningLamp Technology, Beijing, China.
+His major research areas include face analysis, anomaly detection and meta-learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Zhen Lei} received the B.S. degree in automation from the University of Science and Technology of China, in 2005, and the Ph.D. degree from the Institute of Automation, Chinese Academy of Sciences, in 2010, where he is currently a Professor.
-He has published over 250 papers in international journals and conferences.
+He is IAPR Fellow and AAIA Fellow.
+He has published over 200 papers in international journals and conferences with 21000+ citations in Google Scholar and h-index 71.
+He was competition co-chair of IJCB2022 and has served as area chairs for server conferences and is associate editor for IEEE Trans. on Information Forensics and Security, Pattern Recognition, Neurocomputing and IET Computer Vision journals.
 His research interests are in computer vision, pattern recognition, image processing, and face recognition in particular.
-He served as an Area Chair of the IJCB in 2014, the IEEE FGR in 2015, the IAPR/IEEE ICB in 2015, 2016, 2018, and the IEEE International Conference on Biometrics: Theory, Applications and Systems in 2018. \end{IEEEbiography}
+He is the winner of 2019 IAPR Young Biometrics Investigator Award.